 a.
-An undivided interest of 1.03332 percent in the common areas and facilities.
-In the event that, and at such time as a subsequent Phase or Phases are added to the Condominium by amendment of the Master Deed, the undivided interest of the Unit in the common areas and facilities shall be and become that specified in any amendment to the Master Deed.
+An undivided interest of 1.0332 percent in the common areas and facilities.
+In the event that, and at such time as a subsequent Phase or Phases are added to the Condominum by amendment of the Master Deed, the undivided interest of the Unit in the common areas and facilities shall be and become that specified in any amendment to the Master Deed.

 b.
-The benefit of, and subject to, all easements, rights, restrictions, agreements and provisions created in said Master Deed, the Declaration of Trust creating the Bruce Hollow Condominium II Trust and the By-Laws contained therein, as the same may be amended of record, the Rules and Regulations from time to time promulgated thereunder, and floor plans.
-This conveyance is also subject to and with the benefit of the provisions of Massachusetts General Laws, Chapter 183A as now in force and as from time to time amended; and subject to real estate taxes not yet due and payable as of the date hereby one family and not by more than three unrelated persons.
+The benefit of, and subject to, all easements, rights, restrictions, agreements and provisions cre-ated in said Master Deed, the Declaration of Trust creating the Bruce Hollow Condominium II Trust and the By-Laws contained therein, as the same may be amended of record, the Rules and Regula-tions from time to time promulgated thereunder, and floor plans.

+This convevance is also subject to and with the benefit of the provisions of Massachusetts General Laws, Chapter 183A as now in force and as from time to time amended; and subject to real estate taxes not yet due and payable as of the date here-

+The Unit is intended for residential purposes only by one family and not by more than three unrelated persons.